Ja4V8s28Ck/ROP-B1n-3xp/readme.md

 ~~~

-> But I am too lazy to make a ROP chain and then append it with the PAYLOAD.....,So i automated the process to create the ropchain,not the finest program,But it WORKS!!!
-XD >_<
+> But I am too lazy to make a ROP chain and then append it with the PAYLOAD.....,So i automated the process to create the ropchain,not the finest program,But it WORKS at 	somecases!!!, i am working on to find why the below program fails in some binary and works on other

 ~~~python
 from pwn import * #[pip2 install pwntools] because, I personally feel python2 is great for pwning binary